-The decision marked the latest defeat for Facebook in a privacy battle that dates to 2015, when several Illinois residents sued the company over its photo-tagging feature, rolled out six years ago.
-That feature recognizes users' faces and suggests their names when they appear in photos uploaded by their friends.
+The decision marked the latest defeat for Facebook in a privacy battle that dates to 2015, when several Illinois residents sued the company over its photo-tagging feature, which recognizes users' faces and suggests their names when they appear in photos uploaded by their friends.
 To accomplish this, Facebook draws on its vast store of users' photos.
 (The company recently unveiled new controls that allow people to opt out of having their photos recognized.)